gbif/hp-swissnatcoll/en/data-aggregator-about.md

 # Managing Team
 DAGI is currently managed by the GBIF Swiss Node ([GBIF.ch](https://www.gbif.org/country/CH/summary){:target="_blank"}), affiliated to the InfoSpecies data center Info fauna ([infofauna.ch](https://www.infofauna.ch/fr#gsc.tab=0){:target="_blank"}).

-_For questions regarding DAGI, please send an email to [contact@gbif.ch](mailto:contact@gbif.ch).
+_For questions regarding DAGI, please send an email to [dagi@gbif.ch](mailto:dagi@gbif.ch).
 We will be happy to provide you answers and support or address you to the correct person._

 # Open-source Application